 10. Nerf Dog 2864 Rubber Tire Flyer

-When we tested this frisbee, we found that it fell apart quickly with even moderate chewing.
-It won’t work for dogs with strong jaws or teething puppies and may be too large for smaller dogs.
+Unfortunately, this frisbee may fall apart quickly with even moderate chewing.
+It won’t work for dogs with strong jaws or teething puppies and may be too large for small dogs.
 The blue color can also be hard to see in the water.
 Unfortunately, Nerf doesn’t offer a warranty.

-Buyer’s Guide: How to Select the Best Dog Frisbees
+Buyer’s Guide: How to Select the Best Dog Frisbee

-You’ve read through our list of the best dog frisbees.
-But should you choose a soft fabric model or a rubber frisbee?
+You’ve read through our list of the best dog frisbees, but should you choose a soft fabric model or a rubber frisbee?
 No matter what you’re looking for, we’re here to help you figure out your best option.
-Keep reading to find our comprehensive guide to all things frisbee.
+Keep reading for our comprehensive guide to all things frisbee.

 Hard frisbees are typically easier to throw, gliding through the air more smoothly.
 They’re also generally heavier and can be harder on your dog’s mouth.
-On the other hand, these frisbees are often sturdier and can stand up to teething puppies or chewing dogs.
-Even with a sturdy model, if your dog is a strong chewer, you may want to supervise play and take the frisbee away if your dog begins to chew on it.
+However, these frisbees are often sturdier and can stand up to teething puppies or chewing dogs.
+Even with a sturdy model, though, if your dog is a strong chewer, you may want to supervise play and take the frisbee away if your dog begins to chew on it.

 Soft frisbees are often made of fabric, with nylon centers and outer rubber rings.
 They can also be made of flexible rubber or plastic.
 Hard frisbees are typically made of stiffer natural rubber or plastic polymer.